 If your ignition switch is the problem, then you will have more severe issues like the car starting but stalling out immediately when taken out of the cranking position, or the car stalling out completely while the engine is operating.
 These problems may be avoidable if you’re able to repair the ignition lock in time.
 However, some ignition switch problems can occur without any damage to the ignition lock.
 Luckily, many automotive locksmiths will be able to fix your ignition lock as well as your ignition switch.

 Trunk lockouts used to be fairly straightforward, either the trunk lock was broken or the owner left their keys in the trunk.
 These are easy problems for any locksmith, but most lockouts these days are more frustrating because of the fob system of locking.
 These systems offer extra security, but also give a little extra hassle because when the system breaks down there are a variety of potential causes other than the mechanics of the lock.

 Problems with the battery of the key fob may exist, but if the rest of your fob buttons are functioning properly then that would mean there is a programming error that would need to be addressed by a well-informed locksmith or the dealer.
 It could also be an electrical malfunction where the trunk isn’t receiving the message of the key fob.
 In the most frustrating situations, the electric locking system may even malfunction to the point where it overrides the owner’s attempts to use the manual lock, immediately closing the lock whenever it’s opened.

-At Milwaukee Automotive Locksmiths we’re prepared to deal with these and a host of other locking issues you might deal with at your home or business or within your car.
-We’ve been in the locksmithing business for a decade and have dealt with everything from the simplest single cylinder locks to the most advanced key fob systems on the market.
+At Milwaukee Automotive Locksmiths, we’re prepared to deal with these and a host of other locking issues you might deal with at your home or business or within your car.
+We provide 24/7 emergency locksmith services in Milwaukee and have been in the locksmithing business for a decade and have dealt with everything from the simplest single cylinder locks to the most advanced key fob systems on the market.
 Contact us today for all your Milwaukee locksmithing needs!